Trust-Machines/BNS-V2/README.md

 Each name is minted as an NFT, allowing:
 - Easy transfers of ownership
 - Integration with NFT marketplaces and other applications
+### Zonefiles
+The zonefile management system differs from the previous (v1) version of BNS.
+In this update, the Zonefile no longer lives in Gaia/Atlas but rather on-chain in the form of a BNS resolver contract.
+This contract provides an interface for name owners to read & write their zonefile data directly on-chain.
 ### Unmanaged vs Managed Namespaces
 BNS-V2 supports two types of namespaces: **Unmanaged** and **Managed**.